aneesh223/deadstockfinder/README.md

 ## Notes

-- The program only collects prices for men's sizes for now.
+- The program only collects prices for mens sizes for now.
+Womens sizes wil be added soon.
-- The prices for some GOAT products may be a few dollars off the actual price.
 - The program retrieves the top listings from each platform and sorts them by price.

 ## Contributing